This post may contain affiliate links. Please see my disclosure policy for details.

 Top tips for your Ganges River Cruise Kolkata

-Although this trip was amazing, there a few things I wish I knew before I came on board.
+Although this trip was amazing, there are a few things I wish I knew before I came on board.

 So, here are some of my top tips and things to pack for your Ganges river cruise in Kolkata;